KennethChin0/shellProject/README.md

 5. connects two commands to feed ouput of one command into the input of another using "|"

 # Extra Features
-1. Supports multiple redirections ...
+1. Support multiple redirections

-2. ..
+2. Show current path of directory

 # Limitations
 1. Unable to implement the ">>" redirection command that appends output to a files

+2. Unable to use pipe with more than two files

 # Function Headers